rushfive/RunInfoBuilder/README.md

 - double
 - int

-Configuring the parser is easy, the following methods are provided to do so:
+Configuring the parser is easy, the following methods are available:

 __`ArgumentParser EnumParsingIgnoresCase()`__